Portuguese Water Dog(Cao de Agua)

-The gregarious Portuguese water dog is a fun-loving, family-loving, water-loving dog.
-He is good with children, and other dogs and pets.
-He is sensitive and responds well to direction.
-He is a good breed for an active person wanting an adventurous, affectionate, biddable partner.
+The gregarious Portuguese Water Dog is a fun-loving, family-loving, water-loving dog.
+They are often good with children, other dogs, and pets.
+They can be sensitive and respond well to direction.
+They are usually a good breed for an active person wanting an adventurous, affectionate, biddable partner.

-  This active breed needs daily physical and mental exercise, preferably involving swimming and retrieving.
-Otherwise, he needs a long walk or jog or a vigorous romp.
-He is happiest living close to his family.
-His coat needs combing every other day, plus monthly clipping or scissoring.
+This is an active breed needing daily physical and mental exercise, preferably involving swimming and retrieving.
+Otherwise, they need a long walk or jog or a vigorous play time.
+Their coat needs brushing every other day, plus monthly professional grooming.

 - Minor concerns: GM1 storage disease, distichiasis, Addison’s, CHD, juvenile cardiomyopathy, hair loss (follicular dysplasia)